mhajas/keycloak-workshop/README.md

-# Keycloak Kuberentes workshop
+# Keycloak K8s workshop

-This workshop provides an example of how to deploy a Keycloak server on Kubernetes and use it to secure a Quarkus API, SpringBoot API and a React frontend.
+This workshop provides an example of how to deploy a Keycloak server on Kubernetes and use it to secure the following applications
+- Quarkus with OIDC extension
+- SpringBoot with spring-security
+- React frontend that communicates with both backend applications

 It provides two ways on how to follow instructions: